File-based syncs

 APPEND transactions require additional configuration to run successfully.

 By default, files synced into Foundry are not filtered.
 However,APPEND syncs require filters to prevent the same files from being imported.
 We recommend using the Exclude files already synced and Limit number of files filters to control how many files get imported into Foundry in a single sync.
-Additionally. add a completion strategy to delete files once the sync has successfully completed.
 Finally, schedule your sync to remain up to date with your source system.